 Places to Visit in Hyderabad – Day 2

 We are not very big fans of Museum but the grandeur of the Nizams had intrigued us.
 So we visited this museum Purani Haveli which exhibits some of the items from the times of Nizams like caskets, walking sticks with ivory handle studded precious stones, silver models of prominent buildings like Osmania University, Charminar and Mojamjahi market, and pictures of Nizam VII.
 Though the collection was interesting it was not well maintained there were spider webs and the video on the history of Nizams wasn’t even working.
 This was not acceptable as for the high cost of tickets.
 Luckily we decided against paying for the cameras.

-We hired an auto to the 200-year-old tombs are the tombs dedicated to the family of Paigah nobles.
+We hired an auto to the 200-year-old Paigah tombs of Hyderabad which are dedicated to the family of Paigah nobles.
 We were entranced by the mosaic tiles and intricate marble carvings on the tombs which are an exemplary masterpiece of excellent craftsmanship.
 Paigah tombs are one of the remarkable places to see in Hyderabad for architecture lovers.
 An old man is in charge of the tomb complex who proudly walked us through the tomb complex and regaled us through its architectural splendor.

 Hyderabad city tour is incomplete without a visit to the iconic landmark of Hyderabad was built by the fifth ruler of the Qutb Shahi dynasty Sultan Muhammad Quli Qutb Shah in 1591.
 The structure is flanked by ornate minarets on four corners and huge arches on four sides with exquisite architectural designs.
 A mosque is located on the top floor of Charminar.

 Shopping at Laad Bazaar